TAbdiukov/txtShear/README.md

             * 1 - Use VB6 inbuilt form -> image functions.
 Outputs .bmp file
             * 2 - Use WinAPI effecient form -> image workarounds.
 Experimental
             * 3 - Print out.
 Use in combination w/ virt. printer, e.g. doPDF
 			* 4 - Do operations and then wait utill form_click (or until you kill the process).
-Use w/ automation tool combinations, e.g. AHK+PicPick
+Can be automated, e.g. AHK+PicPick

     <font_size> - Font size.
 1-1368
     <font_col> - Font colour.
 HEX notation, 000000-FFFFFF